specifics/aero-structures/SysEngLaw.md

 David F. McClinton has over thirty years direct systems enginering and project management experience.
 He has provided consulting services to Telecom Australia, Marconi U.K. and the Australian Commonwealth Department of Defence on OTH Radar and other Commonwealth Programs.
 He has consulted in Saudi Arabia on Air Traffic Control.
 He has conducted System Engineering Process seminars to Telecom Australia; Melbourne Royal Institute of Technology; New South Wales State Rail; University of Adelaide; the Australian Department of Defence; Caltech; and Universities.

-Mr. McClinton was for many year a Chief Systems Engineer at Lockheed Missiles & Space Co.
+Mr. McClinton was for many years a Chief Systems Engineer at Lockheed Missiles & Space Co.
 He holds a B.S. degree from UCLA.

 ---